emilymermaid/Personal-website/content/project/night-market/index.md

 **Publications:**

 * Chan, N. K. (2019).
 [Place-making and communication practice: Everyday precarity in a night market in Hong Kong](https://journals.sagepub.com/doi/abs/10.1177/1206331217741085). *Space and Culture*, *21*(4), 439-454.

+Research from this project was also presented at the [2016 ICA Annual Conference](https://convention2.allacademic.com/one/ica/ica16/) and the [2017 ICA Annual Conference](https://convention2.allacademic.com/one/ica/ica17/).